 In 1961, The ATA Carnet Convention on temporary imports was adopted by the World Customs Organization to encourage world trade by reducing the barriers caused by varying national customs regulations.
 USCIB was appointed by the Treasury Department in 1969 to operate and manage the ATA Carnet system in the United States.

-U.S. National Guaranteeing Association
+U.S. National Guaranteeing and Issuing Association

 An ATA Carnet consists of green front and back covers and counterfoils and vouchers within.